- Residency - The Johns Hopkins Hospital (2002-2005), Internal Medicine

 Biography

-Hans Hammers, M.D., Ph.D., is an Associate Professor of Internal Medicine in the Division of Hematology-Oncology at UT Southwestern Medical Center.
-He is the first Eugene P. Frenkel, M.D.
+Hans Hammers, M.D., Ph.D., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center, and a member of its Division of Hematology and Oncology.
+He is the inaugural Eugene P. Frenkel, M.D.
 Scholar in Clinical Medicine.

-Dr. Hammers received his M.D. and Ph.D. from the Medical University of Luebeck in Germany.
-He completed his residency in internal medicine at Johns Hopkins Bayview Medical Center and performed his fellowship in medical oncology at the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins.
+Originally from Germany, Dr. Hammers received his medical and doctoral degrees from the Medical University of Luebeck.
+He completed his residency in internal medicine at Johns Hopkins Bayview Medical Center in Baltimore, and then received advanced training through a fellowship program in medical oncology at the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins University.

 Also at Johns Hopkins, Dr. Hammers led the kidney cancer research efforts and played a major role in the development of immunotherapy with immune checkpoint inhibitors in kidney cancer.
 His work in immunotherapy has been nationally recognized, and he has been the principal investigator on several industry- and investigator-sponsored trials.